OI-wiki/i18n/docs/basic/complexity.md

 ## Count of Elementary Operation

-An algorithm has different performance in different computers.
-It is hard to calculate actual performance theoretically, or troublesome to measure it.
+An algorithm has different performances in different computers.
+It is hard to calculate actual performance theoretically or troublesome to measure it.
 Thus, we more usually consider the count of elementary operations required by the algorithm rather than the actual time used.

-For a common computer, basic arithmetic, accessing or assignments to variables (of standard data types, the same below), all can be treated as elementary operations.
+For a typical computer, basic arithmetic, accessing or assignments to variables (of standard data types, the same below), can all be treated as elementary operations.

 The count or estimation of elementary operations can be criteria when evaluating the efficiency of an algorithm.

 ## Time Complexity

-To evaluate the performance of an algorithm, it is required to take the data size into consideration, which mostly referring to the amount of numbers inputted, the amount of points or edges of a graph inputted.
+To evaluate the performance of an algorithm, the data size is required to be taken the data size into consideration, which mostly referring to the number of numbers inputted, the number of points or edges of a graph inputted.
 Generally, the larger the data size, the longer time the algorithm performs.
 But when we evaluate the performance in competitive programming, the most important is not its time cost in a specific size, but its growing trend as the data size grows, as known as **time complexity**.

 The main reasons for considering in this way are listed below:

-1. Modern computers are capable to process billions or more elemental operations, so the data size we need to process is usually very large.
+1. Modern computers are capable of processing billions or more elemental operations, so the data size we need to process is usually enormous.
 For example, assume that algorithm A has a time cost of $100n$ for processing data of size $n$, while that of algorithm B's is $n^2$.
 Algorithm B takes less time when the data size is less than $100$.
 But, within one second, algorithm A can process data on the size of millions, while algorithm B only on the size of thousands.
-Thus, for longer acceptable processing time, time complexity has far more obvious impact on the what data size it can process than the impact of time cost under the same data size.
+Thus, for longer acceptable processing time, time complexity has a far more obvious impact on the data size it can process than the impact of time cost under the same data size.
 2. We use the counts of elementary operations to represent the time cost of an algorithm.
-However, different kinds of elementary operations' time cost differs, for example, time cost of addition and subtraction is far less than division.
+However, different kinds of elementary operations' time cost differs, for example, the time cost of addition and subtraction is far less than division.
 By ignoring the difference between different kinds and counts of operations when calculating time complexity, we can eliminate the impact of different time cost between operations.

 Of course, the running time of an algorithm is not entirely determined by the input size, but is also correlated with the content of the input.
 Therefore, the time complexity is further divided into several categories.
 For example: